Global Studies

 Research is driven by one’s interests and the demands of the field – what is relevant and cutting-edge.
 Thus, you should pursue a topic in which you are interested and have had some coursework and training and which represents faculty expertise.

 You should be thinking about your topic and approaching professors as early as your sophomore year and definitely by the first semester junior year.
-By the end of your second semester junior year you should have an appropriate thesis director and we encourage you to submit your thesis prospectus to Barrett in time for the Priority Deadline in late spring.
+By the end of your second semester junior year you should have an appropriate thesis director and you will submit your thesis prospectus to Barrett.